How long does it take for semaglutide to work?

 How long does it take semaglutide to work for weight loss?

-Usually, people start to see noticeable results within the first three months.
-For example, in a study of Ozempic, people taking 1 milligram (mg) of semaglutide lost an average of 11 pounds in three months.
-In a study of Wegovy, people taking 1.7 mg and 2.4 mg dosages of semaglutide lost an average of 14 pounds, or 6% of their body weight, in three months.
+• In a study of Wegovy in people with or without type 2 diabetes, people taking 1.7 mg and 2.4 mg dosages lost an average of 2% of their body weight after one month.
+After three months, they lost 14 pounds, or 6% of their body weight, on average.
 By six months, they lost an average of 27 pounds, or almost 11% of their body weight.

-In clinical trials of oral Rybelsus, people lost around 5–8 pounds after 26 weeks, or about 2.5–4% of their baseline weight.
-People lost more weight on the higher dose.
-With injectable semaglutide, the weight loss is more pronounced and occurs earlier.
-In one study, at the 28-week mark, patients taking 1 mg of semaglutide lost approximately 7% of their weight, and those taking 2.4 mg of semaglutide lost about 9.6% of their weight.
-Results tend to be even better for those taking Wegovy because people are exposed to even higher doses of semaglutide.
+With injectable semaglutide like Wegovy or Ozempic, the weight loss tends to be more pronounced and occurs earlier.
+Studies in patients with diabetes have shown that at the 28-week mark, people taking 1 mg of semaglutide lose approximately 7% of their weight.
+Results tend to be even better for those taking Wegovy because people are exposed to higher doses of semaglutide.

 Adherence to treatment